web3sleuth/earning-on-solana/data/index.md

-# Earning opportunities across Solana
+# Earning opportunities across Solana, a comprehensive document to be used to recommend earning opportunities to users based on their skills and preferences.

 ## Superteam Earn